yt-project/yt-4.0-paper/README.md

 ## Authorship Policy

 This paper has an inclusive authorship policy, by design.

-Authorship is not restricted to "yt project members" or to changeset authors.
+**Authorship is not restricted to "yt project members" or to changeset authors.**

+Involvement in the paper is based strictly on the honor-system; if you believe you have contributed to the community, to the code, or to the ecosystem surrounding yt, we invite you to participate in the authorship of the paper.

 If you would like to be an author on this paper, please follow these steps: